FieldDB/migmaq-lessons/README.md

 Jekyll output should not be committed to this repository, only source code.
 [Currently -site is committed as well because we are using free bitbucket website hosting]

 This repository is now public, since we have permission to use the audio files.

+The website is found at learn.migmaq.org.
+It is hosted through WebFaction, using Jessica's account.